Cheyenne Dictionary

 tsé-nėxȧhevėstse vai -part. orphan.
 Plural tsé-nėxȧhévese.
 Category: family.

--veestóvohe Variant: -óvohe.
-Ques: variant or redo analysis?? fai. rear child(ren), raise child(ren). Énésta'omeé-veestóvohe.
+-veestóvohe Ques: variant or redo analysis?? fai. rear child(ren), raise child(ren). Énésta'omeé-veestóvohe.
 He brought up (raised) children in the old way. É-vé'ho'é-veestóvȯheo'o.
-They raise children the white way.
+They raise children the white way. fai: -óvohe.
 See: vé'ho'éveestóvohe.
 Category: family, check.

 -véhpo'ȧséotse vii. belly empty. for example, a woman's belly after childbirth. É-véhpo'ȧséotse.
-It's emptied.
+(The belly) is emptied.
 Category: family.

 -vé'ho'éešeeh vai. raise s.o. in the whiteman way. É-vé'ho'éešeehóho.
 He raised him in the white way.
 See: -tsėhéseéšeeh.
 Category: family.

 -vé'ho'éešeestóvohe vai. raise child(ren) in the whiteman way. É-vé'ho'éešeestóvohe.
 She raised her children in the white way.
-Variant: -vé'ho'éveestóvohe; Final -óvohe.
+Variant: -vé'ho'éveestóvohe; fai: -óvohe.
 See: -nésta'omeéšeestóvohe; -veestóvohe.
 Category: family.

--vé'ho'éveestóvohe vai. raise child(ren) in the whiteman way. É-vé'ho'éveestóvȯheo'o.
+-vé'ho'éveestóvohe vai. raise child(ren) in the whiteman way. É-vé'ho'éveestóvohe.
+He raises his children the white way. É-vé'ho'éveestóvȯheo'o.
 They raise children the white way.
 Variant: -vé'ho'éešeestóvohe.
 See: -nésta'omeéšeestóvohe.
 Category: whites, family.

 -vé'ho'éveéšeestóvohe vai. raise child(ren) in the whiteman way. É-vé'ho'éveéšeestóvohe.
 She raised her children in the white way.
 Variant: -vé'ho'éešeetóvohe; Medial -óvohe.
 See: -nésta'omeéšeestóvohe.
 Category: family.